PDP-8: Description

 For input and output, the PDP-8 has a single interrupt shared by all devices, an I/O bus accessed by I/O instructions and a direct memory access (DMA) channel.
 The programmed I/O bus typically runs low to medium-speed peripherals, such as printers, teletypes, paper tape punches and readers, while DMA is used for cathode-ray tube screens with a light pen, analog-to-digital converters, digital-to-analog converters, tape drives, and disk drives.

 To save money, the design uses inexpensive main memory for many purposes that are served by more expensive flip-flop registers in other computers, such as auxiliary counters and subroutine linkage.

 Basic models use software to do multiplication and division.
 For faster math, the Extended Arithmetic Element (EAE) provides multiply and divide instructions with an additional register, the Multiplier/Quotient (MQ) register.
-The EAE was an option on the original PDP-8, the 8/I, and the 8/E, but it is an integral part of the Intersil 6100 microprocessor.
+The EAE was an option on the original PDP-8, the 8/I, and the 8/E, but it is an integral part of the Intersil 6100 microprocessor, a single-chip implementation of the PDP-8.

 The PDP-8 is optimized for simplicity of design.
 Compared to more complex machines, unnecessary features were removed and logic is shared when possible.
 Instructions use autoincrement, autoclear, and indirect access to increase the software's speed, reduce memory use, and substitute inexpensive memory for expensive registers.

-The electronics of a basic PDP-8 CPU has only four 12-bit registers: the accumulator, program counter, memory-buffer register, and memory-address register.
-To save money, these served multiple purposes at different points in the operating cycle.
-For example, the memory buffer register provides arithmetic operands, is part of the instruction register, and stores data to rewrite the core memory.
-(This restores the core data destroyed by the read.)

 Because of their simplicity, early PDP-8 models were less expensive than most other commercially available computers.
-However, they used costly production methods often used for prototypes.
-They used thousands of very small, standardized logic-modules, with gold connectors, integrated by a costly, complex wire-wrapped backplane in a large cabinet.
+As with contemporaneous machines from IBM and Burroughs, Digital used semi-automated wire-wrap technology to wire the backplanes of early PDP-8 models.
+The original PDP-8 CPU, excluding the extended arithmetic element and other options, required 75 small modules and 25 double-size modules, all but 2 from the R series Flip-Chip module family.

-In the later 8/S model, introduced in August 1966, two different logic voltages increased the fan-out of the inexpensive diode–transistor logic.
-The 8/S also reduced the number of logic gates by using a serial, single-bit-wide data path to do arithmetic.
+The PDP-8/S model, introduced in August 1966, also used mostly R-series Flip-Chip modules, but reduced the number of logic gates by using a serial, single-bit-wide data path to do arithmetic.
 The CPU of the PDP-8/S has only about 519 logic gates.
 In comparison, small microcontrollers (as of 2008) usually have 15,000 or more.
 The reductions in the electronics permitted a much smaller case, about the size of a bread-box.
 The 8/S was designed by Saul Dinman.